chris7444/ansible-docker-ucp/README.md

 ## Finalize the template

-Now that the VM Template has the public key of the Ansible node, we're ready to convert this VM to a VM Template.
+Now that the VM Template has the public key of the Ansible node, we’re ready to convert this VM to a VM Template.
 Perform the following steps in the VM Template to finalize its creation:

 1. Clean up the template by running the following commands: